Martchus/syncthingtray/README.md

     * Open a directory with the default file browser
     * Pause/resume a specific device or all devices at once
     * Pause/resume a specific directory
+    * View recent history of changes (done locally and remotely)
 * Shows Syncthing notifications
 * Can read the local Syncthing configuration file for quick setup when just connecting to local instance
 * Can show the status of the Syncthing systemd unit and allows to start and stop it (see section *Use of systemd*)